"Now, where was I?"Memento

 film written and directed by Christopher Nolan

-Lenny has a problem.
-During a robbery in which his wife is killed, he suffers a blow to the head which gives him anterograde amnesia: His brain is unable to record new memories.
-He can remember the last five to fifteen minutes, and he can remember his life from before the injury, but everything in between is gone.
-Now his only goal is to track down his wife's killer.
+) has a problem: during a robbery in which his wife (Jorja Fox) is killed, he suffers a blow to the head.
+The injury gives him anterograde amnesia — which means his brain can no longer record new long-term memories.
+He can remember the last five to fifteen minutes, and he can remember his life from before the injury, but everything in-between eventually...disappears.
+His life now consists of a hunt for John G — the person who killed his wife.

-To find John G, and to simply function from day to day, Lenny employs a variety of reminders and notes to himself, like Polaroids and tattoos.
-Of course, this isn't a perfect world, and in the hunt for John G, he comes across some who would take advantage of his condition...
+To find John G (and to simply function from day to day), Leonard employs a variety of reminders and notes to himself by way of Polaroids, tattoos, and other means both temporary and permanent.
+Of course, since he doesn't live in a perfect world, he comes across people who would love to help him find the killer — and take advantage of his condition in the process.

 - Absence of Evidence: Leonard destroyed several documents, before the beginning of the film, which indicated that his wife's attacker had already been found and brought to justice.
 Furthermore, after Teddy shows him the photo he took of Leonard once the deed was done, he burns both it, AND the new photo he just took of the killed "John G.", to continue to delude himself into thinking his wife's killer was still at large.

 - Accidental Kidnapping: Leonard wakes up in a hotel room and finds a gun in the desk drawer and a man gagged and bound in the closet.
 He knew what he was doing when he kidnapped him, but because of his condition he's constantly wondering what he did just moments before.